 The intensity of the sun can sometimes be more or less than that, depending on the HDRI that I am using.
 If you’re not familiar with HDRI images, they’re basically images from the real world that can be used in 3D software to act as a background and light source for your scene, creating very natural lighting effects.

 To add an HDRI, you can go to Enscape Visual Settings window, click the sky tab, use the skybox option and load the HDRI image of your choice into that.
-To make the image look even more realistic, I would suggest checking the box 'Brightest Point as Sun Direction', for the brightest point of the image to act as the sun direction.
+To make your rendering look even more realistic, I would suggest checking the box 'Brightest Point as Sun Direction', for the brightest point of the image to act as the sun direction.
 Therefore the scene matches the HDRI image.
 With the rotation bar, we can change the direction of the sun as well as the setting of the background, which also serves great to hide the horizon line as well.

 Mistake 2: One-point perspective